Duane Allman: Legacy

 After Allman's funeral and some weeks of mourning, the five surviving members of the Allman Brothers Band carried on, resuming live performances and finishing the recording work interrupted by Allman's death.
 They named their next album Eat a Peach for Allman's response to an interviewer's question: "How are you helping the revolution?"
 Allman replied, "I'm hitting a lick for peace, and every time I'm in Georgia I eat a peach for peace.
 But you can't help the revolution, because there's just evolution.
 I'm a player.
 And players don't give a damn for nothing but playing...."
 Released as a double album in February 1972, it contains a side of live and studio tracks with Allman, two sides of "Mountain Jam", recorded with Allman at the same time as At Fillmore East in March, and a side of tracks by the surviving five members of the band.

 Allman Brothers Band bassist Berry Oakley died less than 13 months later, also at the age of 24, in a similar motorcycle crash with a city bus, three blocks from the site of Allman's fatal accident.
 Oakley was buried beside Allman in Rose Hill Cemetery in Macon, Georgia.

-The variety of Allman's session work and Allman Brothers Band bandleading can be heard to good effect on two posthumous Capricorn releases, An Anthology (1972) and An Anthology Volume II (1974).
-There are also several archival releases of live Allman Brothers Band performances from what the band calls "Duane's era".
+The variety of Allman's session work and Allman Brothers Band bandleading can be heard to good effect on two posthumous Capricorn releases, An Anthology (1972) and An Anthology Vol. II (1974).
+There are also several archival releases of live Allman Brothers Band performances from what the band called "Duane's era".